kexinwang3/spaco/README.md

 ## Example

-This is an example which shows you how to train SPACO model on `IMPACT`
+This is an example which shows how to train SPACO model on `IMPACT`
 dataset:

 - Set up the Conda environment and load the library